PartyDAO/party-protocol/deploy/README.md

 ## Make sure your JS is built!

-In order to ensure deploys work, make sure your JS is built by running `yarn build:ts` before deplyoing
+In order to ensure deploys work, make sure your JS is built by running `yarn build:ts` before deploying

 ## ⚠️ Modify forge-std `Vm.sol` locally